-Avocado oil is made from the avocado fruit, which is widely prized for its health benefits.
-One of the few cooking oils not extracted from seeds, avocado oil is a versatile and healthy oil that has become trendy in recent years.
-Avocado oil has a mostly neutral flavor profile that makes it easy to use, but you should still be mindful of its properties to get the most value from it.
+Avocado oil is a versatile and healthy oil that has become trendy in recent years.
+It’s made from the avocado fruit, which is widely prized for its health benefits.
+And avocado oil is one of the few cooking oils not extracted from seeds.
+Avocado oil has a mostly neutral taste that makes it easy to use, but you should still be mindful of its properties to get the most value from it.
 Here are some dos and don’ts to help you learn how to cook with avocado oil.

 - Do use refined avocado oil at high temperatures.

 - Do use premium avocado oil as a finishing oil, just as you would use premium olive oil.

 - Do use avocado oil on mild-tasting foods.

 Do learn the difference between virgin, cold-pressed and refined avocado oil.

 There are several differences between virgin, cold-pressed, and refined avocado oil.
 Virgin avocado oil is made from the first pressing of the avocado fruit, without the use of any chemical solvents or high heat.
 This results in an oil that is rich in flavor (buttery, like avocados) and nutrients, but also more expensive.

 Cold-pressed avocado oil is made using a similar process, but with the addition of low heat to extract the oil more efficiently.
 This results in an oil that is less expensive but still retains some of the nutrients of the fruit.
 You also still get a subtle buttery taste of avocados with the cold-pressed oil.